Travel Advisory for Visa Applicants

 - H-1B, J-1, O-1: Copies of your degrees, diplomas, certificates or other proof or your credentials, such as a curriculum vitae.

-- Fermilab Employees: New employees need a signed Offer Letter from the Employment Department of Fermilab (signed by Juanita Frazier) or, if a current employee, an employment verification letter from the Visa Office.
+- Fermilab Employees: New employees need a signed Offer Letter from the Employment Department of Fermilab (signed by one of the recruiters) or, if a current employee, an employment verification letter from the Records Office.

 - Unexpired Passport: Your current passport, valid for at least six months longer than the anticipated stay in the U.S., and with at least three free/unmarked pages.
 If you have held previous passports, please also take them to the Consulate on the day of the interview.
 Please note that Department of Energy policy requires all non-U.S. citizens in non-immigrant status at Fermilab to have unexpired passports.